gpuweb/spirv-execution-env/execution-env.md

 # WebGPU Execution Environment

+**Note** This document is in transition.
+It started as a specification of the form and semantics SPIR-V modules that could be _directly ingestible_ as the shader language for WebGPU.
+It is transitioning to a specification of the form and semantics of SPIR-V modules that should be _translatable into WGSL_, such that the corresponding WGSL shaders are ingestible as shaders in WebGPU.

 Note: Many items are marked "TBD".
 In most cases those items will be resolved once the exact feature set of WebGPU has been determined.

 ## General WebGPU Environment